-Creative Writing 1 Credit: 0.5 Prerequisite: None
+Creative Writing 1

+Credit: 0.5

 This course is an introduction to the world of creative writing.
 Students will explore both poetry and prose, beginning with poetry and ending with literary short stories.
 Class is set up as a workshop with students providing feedback on one another's work and the teacher serving as discussion leader.
 Emphasis is on getting the student's feet wet in relation to writing creatively.
+Offered every other year.